UWFCyberNauts/presentations/Semesters/Summer2018/gpg/src/md/gpg.md

 ## 2. Trusting keys {#section5-2}

 In _[Figure 6](#f6)_ we can see that on the third line, there is [unknown] in brackets.
 This represents how much you have configured GPG to trust this key.
 By default, GPG will configure the trust level of a recently imported key to '[unknown]'.
 There are different trust levels that you can assign a key within GPG.
 These trust levels do not affect the key itself, only other keys that are signed by that key/keypair.
-The trust levels and what they do are in _[Table 1](#t1)_
+The trust levels and what they do are in Table 1 below.

 Trust Level | Description                                               |
 - | ----